notauserx/fictional-fiesta/README.md

 - If the pixels are already sorted, clicking the Color Sorting button will not sort the pixels again.

 - I have noticed the sorted image to be flipped 90 degrees to the left.
 To render this transformation, the PixelConverter class arranges the bytes from the sorted pixels in column first manner.
 The GetTransposedPixelsFromArgbColors method does this job.

+- Pixelconfiguration class has two static methods DefaultConfiguration and HighPixelConfiguration that sets up the resolution for the image.

 # Running the benchmarks